vdabholkar-confluent/anz-tableflow-workshop/tableflow-labs/lab1.md

     * On the right-hand side of the row for that topic, in the "Tableflow" column, click the **Enable Tableflow** button/link.

-  * ⚠️ Note: As of April 2025, Upsert Topics are not supported on Tableflow.
+  * ⚠️ Note: Upsert Topics are not yet supported on Tableflow.

 ![Click Enable Tableflow](img/click-enable-tableflow.png)